MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 Night to Remember, playing Thomas Andrews, the architect of the "Titanic" with John Merivale, 1958 (both being frightfully British about the prospect of the "Titanic" sinking).
 A second still from this film shows Andrews just before being drowned in the sinking, not looking quite so British.
 Goodliffe's best known film.

 Camp on Blood Island, 1958, Hammer Films.
 Apparently very lurid and brutal (but said to be good of its genre) and parodied by Monty Python.
-I remember the poster but never saw the film.
-Still shows Barbara Shelley and others.
+I remember the poster but did not see the film until its recent release on DVD.
+Still shows Goodliffe with Barbara Shelley and others.

 39 Steps, 1959 with Kenneth More, Taina Elg and Duncan Lamont.
 Always unfavourably compared with the earlier version starring Robert Donat.